Surface analysis and characterization laboratory

 What are the characteristics of a surface?

-How is the surface characterised?
+How is surface characterization carried out?

 The filab advantages